This page tells you about MRI scans. You can find the following information

 MRI can be used on most areas of the body.
 For some parts of the body and for some types of tissues, it can produce clearer results than a CT scan.
 For other situations, the CT scan is better.
 Your own doctor will know which is the best type of scan for you.

-MRI is particularly good for some types of brain tumour, primary bone tumours, soft tissue sarcomas and for tumours affecting the spinal cord.
+Your doctor may suggest an MRI scan as part of an urgent referral.
 In some situations, your doctor may suggest MRI if a CT scan hasn't been able to give all the information they need.
 In some early cancers, such as cervix or bladder cancer, MRI is better than CT at showing how deeply the tumour has grown into body tissues.
 It can be particularly useful for showing whether the tissue left behind after treatment is cancer or not.

 As well as being used to find or stage tumours, MRI can be used to measure blood flow.
 You may have an injection of a special dye before the scan to help make the pictures clearer.